shahryarfp/Puzzle/README.md

 The aim is to find all of the possible solutions to the problem.

 ## How to use:<br>
-Just simply need to run the code or .exe file<br>
+Just simply run the code or .exe file<br>
 The answers will be saved in answers.txt

 ## Result: